 Panels supporting exposure strategies¶

-Exposure strategies are fully utilised in:
+Exposure strategies are fully utilized in:

 - Product list panel, when using relevance or sales as sort order